Battling Bed Bugs

-A BED BUG (scientific name: Cimex lectulari) is an oval, flattened insect about 4 mm to 5 mm long.
+A bed bug is an oval, flattened insect about 4 mm to 5 mm long.
 It hides in cracks and crevices where humans live.
 It has a four segmented beaks hidden under the head.
 Bed bugs are brownish-red, but may be bright red immediately after feeding.
 They usually feed at night while the host is sleeping.

 - Bed bugs feed solely on the blood of animals.
 The common bed bug, C. lectularius, prefers feeding on humans, but will also bite other warm-blooded animals, including pets.